vverma022/model-merge/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to the .env file in `backend` dir

 `GEMINI_API_Key`